 - 1 bayleaf

-- 2-4 teaspoons of finely ground curry powder or curry paste [to taste]
+- 2-4 teaspoons curry powder or curry paste (to taste)

-- salt to taste [will vary depending on the butter/broth you choose]
+- salt to taste (will vary depending on the stock/broth you choose)

 - Wash and chop your veggies.
 This can be done ahead of time, early in the week, and sealed in a baggie for a later lunch or dinner [30 min or less! whoo!].
 Dice the onions super small, mince the garlic, an shred or grate the carrots if you didn’t buy pre-shredded [I use my cheese grater].
 For the broccoli, chop 2/3 of it into tiny florets [just cut off as much stem as you can and it’ll fall apart in the pot] and then take the remaining 1/3 and give it a rough chop so you have a few large pieces to add to the soup.
 For the cauli, I chop it super close to the crown and crumble the florets into a bowl with the rest of your vegetables.